 Hiding in plain sight: Is your office space an untapped asset?

-With firm differentiation a key driver of growth, many advisors are paying closer attention to how their physical office environments can reflect their brand while delivering a unique and compelling client experience.
+Firm differentiation is a key driver of growth, and many advisors are paying closer attention to how their physical office environments can deliver a unique and compelling client experience.
 Heather Fortner, chief operating officer at Atlanta-based SignatureFD, explains that the approach her practice took toward modifying its physical presence started with understanding the firm's identity and how to express that to investors.

 "Our mission statement is to touch the lives of 10,000 families," Fortner says.
 "Our leadership team is passionate about that idea and about how we can do good things by bringing like-minded people together.
-We believe we can positively impact our clients—and all the people they touch as well—by creating inviting spaces where people feel they belong."
+We believe we can positively impact our clients—and all the people they touch—by creating inviting spaces where people feel they belong."

 Reflecting the firm's ethos, SignatureFD redesigned its offices to create a warm, inclusive space where people could connect as part of a community.

 "When you first visit our office, it looks like a café, and it feels like home," Fortner says.
 "There's a couch, a fireplace, and refrigerators stocked with food and drinks.
 It's a space where dining tables are set up for people to join in and share meals.
 We've created a completely open area—there are no offices, only communal meeting spaces."

 Fortner believes this approach meets her clients' inherent desire to feel involved in the financial decision-making process and be part of a larger, more purposeful team.
 "Moreover," she says, "SignatureFD's willingness to use its communal space for local events has helped enhance the firm's exposure and expand its referral opportunities."

 "Our whole philosophy is that community is where business happens," she says.
 "Everyone belongs to some sort of community somewhere.
 And if they don't, they'll seek out that experience, because having a sense of belonging is a basic human need."